Diamonds Direct Lab Diamonds Review (2026): Does Selling Direct Lower Prices?

 Of the four (!) pieces of lab diamond jewelry available, all are grossly overpriced.
 Let’s examine.

-When we carry out our lab diamonds jeweler reviews, we typically assess the prices of diamond jewelry by comparing the most popular diamond jewelry pieces, such as lab diamond stud earrings.
+When we conduct our lab diamond jeweler reviews, we typically assess prices by comparing the most popular diamond jewelry pieces, such as lab diamond stud earrings.

 They are on sale for a whopping $3,900.
 The average color range is E-F, and the average color grade is VS. It’s unclear what “average” refers to, but you might receive a pair of lab diamond earrings with a grade lower than the average.
 That’s concerning.